geerlingguy/ansible-role-sonar/README.md

 The URL from which SonarQube will be downloaded, and the resulting directory name (should match the download archive, without the archive extension).

-    sonar_web_host: ""
-    sonar_web_port: ""
-    sonar_web_context: ""

-The hostname/IP address, port, and context through which SonarQube will be accessed.
-If none are provided, defaults are used.
+    sonar_mysql_username: sonar
+    sonar_mysql_password: sonar

     sonar_mysql_host: localhost
-    sonar_mysql_port: 3306
+    sonar_mysql_port: "3306"
     sonar_mysql_database: sonar
-    sonar_mysql_user: sonar
-    sonar_mysql_password: sonar

-MySQL connection details.

     sonar_mysql_allowed_hosts:
       - 127.0.0.1
       - ::1
       - localhost

-A list of hosts from which MySQL connections to the sonar database should be allowed.
+JDBC settings for a connection to a MySQL database.
+Defaults presume the database resides on localhost and is only accessible on the SonarQube server itself.

 ## Dependencies